C-Iannotti/CRIFiles/README.md

 use npm run build in client folder to create React app and node server.js in the same directory as the server.js file.
 ## Plan
-* Allow the user to change permissions and add comments upon creationg or when accessing files they uploaded
+* Allow selection of users from available users for trusted user
+* Add restrictions based on privacy and trusted users
 * Change login form to header accessible accross entire app
 * Change home page to include information about the application
 * Change back-end to support https requests